Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_VPX_FILTER_LEVEL (integer)``
-    Indicates the loop filter level.
-The adjustment of the loop filter level is done via a delta value against a baseline loop filter value.
+    Indicates the woke loop filter level.
+The adjustment of the woke loop filter level is done via a delta value against a baseline loop filter value.

 ``V4L2_CID_MPEG_VIDEO_VPX_FILTER_SHARPNESS (integer)``
-    This parameter affects the loop filter.
-Anything above zero weakens the deblocking effect on the loop filter.
+    This parameter affects the woke loop filter.
+Anything above zero weakens the woke deblocking effect on the woke loop filter.

 ``V4L2_CID_MPEG_VIDEO_VPX_GOLDEN_FRAME_REF_PERIOD (integer)``
-    Sets the refresh period for the golden frame.
+    Sets the woke refresh period for the woke golden frame.
 The period is defined in number of frames.
-For a value of 'n', every nth frame starting from the first key frame will be taken as a golden frame.
-For eg. for encoding sequence of 0, 1, 2, 3, 4, 5, 6, 7 where the golden frame refresh period is set as 4, the frames 0, 4, 8 etc will be taken as the golden frames as frame 0 is always a key frame.
+For a value of 'n', every nth frame starting from the woke first key frame will be taken as a golden frame.
+For eg. for encoding sequence of 0, 1, 2, 3, 4, 5, 6, 7 where the woke golden frame refresh period is set as 4, the woke frames 0, 4, 8 etc will be taken as the woke golden frames as frame 0 is always a key frame.

 .. _v4l2-vpx-golden-frame-sel: